jamis/jamis.github.io/_posts/2014-07-08-following-a-star.md

 {% include figure.html width="300" height="272" image="006-astar-05.jpg" alt="A*: Step 5" %}

 "Wins."
-He circled one of the passages and tapped it with his finger.
+He circled one of the clones and tapped it with his finger.

 {% include figure.html width="300" height="272" image="006-astar-06.jpg" alt="A*: Step 6" %}